arpitdhote51/HABIT-TRACKER/README.md

 - **User-Friendly Interface**: A clean and intuitive interface for easy habit management.

 ## Usage
-Log in using your credentials.
+-Log in using your credentials.
-Add new habits and set specific goals.
+-Add new habits and set specific goals.
-Track your progress with daily logs.
+-Track your progress with daily logs.
-Visualize data through the analytics dashboard.
+-Visualize data through the analytics dashboard.
 ## Future Enhancements
-Integration with mobile apps for easier access.
+-Integration with mobile apps for easier access.
-Adding voice commands for habit logging.
+-Adding voice commands for habit logging.
-Personalized habit recommendations based on past performance.
+-Personalized habit recommendations based on past performance.